 Jerrys Blog Squad -- 18/03/2016

 Don’t Fall In….Wait, Actually, You Can’t.
+More of really amazing 3rd Street art with chalk where 3d chalk painters bring a whole new dimension to the pavement!
 This art will melt your brain.
 To see more, check out our other article, The Best of Sidewalk 3D Art

 Jerrys Blog Squad -- 05/01/2016

-Picasso’s Painting Is The Most Expensive Painting Ever Sold Pablo Picasso DATE: May 14, 2015 – This past Monday, Picasso’s “Women of Algiers (Version O)” sold at auction in New York for $179,365,000.
+Picasso’s Painting Is The Most Expensive Painting Ever Sold, $174 million dollars!
+DATE: May 14, 2015 – Pablo Picasso’s “Women of Algiers (Version O)” sold at auction in New York for $179,365,000.
 The painting is considered to be one of the Pablo Picasso’s most important works.
-“Les Femmes d’Alger (Version O)”, translated to “Women…..
+“Les Femmes d’Alger (Version O)”, translated to “Women of…..

 Jerrys Blog Squad -- 14/05/2015